openvmp/openvmp/README.md

 (unless the name of the package starts with `openvmp_`).

 ## Key features

-### Multi-modal mobility
+### Multi-Modal Mobility

-OpenVMP provides support for robots that can use different modes of transportation:
+OpenVMP provides support for robots with different modes of transportation, including:

-- driving on or off road using wheels
+Driving on or off-road using wheels
-- walking are crawling on four legs
+Walking or crawling on four legs
-- climbing trees, poles, pipes, ropes, cables and other near-cylindrical objects
-- climbing and driving inside pipes and tunnels
+Climbing trees, poles, pipes, ropes, cables, and other near-cylindrical objects Climbing and driving inside pipes and tunnels
-- climbing warehouse shelving units
+Climbing warehouse shelving units

-### Individual performance
+### Individual Performance

-OpenVMP can use the same limbs to perform various mechanical tasks.
-But its true power lays in the use of extension modules (see 'Modularity' below).

-Single OpenVMP units can perform these tasks by themselves over an extended period of time.
-OpenVMP software provides support for keeping power usage at a minimum while idle.

-However the most important use case for individual performance is individual OpenVMP units leaving the collective temporarily to perform an ad-hoc task (recon, comms, supply, delivery etc).
+OpenVMP robots can use the same limbs to perform various mechanical tasks, and their true power lies in the use of extension modules (see 'Modularity' below).
+Single OpenVMP units can operate independently for extended periods, with software support for minimizing power usage while idle.
+A key use case is individual OpenVMP units temporarily leaving the collective to perform ad-hoc tasks such as reconnaissance, communication, supply, and delivery.

-### Collective performance
+### Collective Performance

-Multiple OpenVMP units can not only share their resources to achieve computation and communication goals, but also join their bodies mechanically to achieve a better mobility performance.
-The collective performance for units with versatile mobility capabilities can be best seen in the following cases:
+Multiple OpenVMP units can share resources for computation and communication, as well as mechanically join together for improved mobility.
+The collective performance of versatile mobility units is evident in scenarios such as:

-- climbing artificial structures
-  - buildings or industrial complexes
-  - pipes and tubes of complex geometries
-  - poles of all kinds
-  - fences and barricades
-- passing natural barriers
-  - trees
-  - ravines
-  - small cliffs
+Climbing artificial structures (e.g., buildings, industrial complexes, complex pipes and tubes, poles, fences, barricades) Overcoming natural barriers (e.g., trees, ravines, small cliffs)
 ### Modularity

-Each OpenVMP unit may have one or more payload modules.
+Each OpenVMP unit may have one or more payload modules, typically including:

-Most OpenVMP units are expected to carry 3 payloads:

-- front and rear (interchangeable) modules
-  - each robot is expected to carry them
-  - enables the robot to perform functional tasks
-    - multipurpose or specialized mechanical tools
-    - optical, electromagnetic (including wireless comms) and ultrasonic inspection tools
-    - liquid/paint dispensers
-    - defense mechanisms
-    - etc
-  - can be connected/disconnected by the robot itself (hot swappable)
-- one top module
-  - most likely, not more than one module of each kind per swarm
-  - preferably, enhances capabilities of the entire swarm
-    - advanced computing units
-    - large robotic arms
-    - extra power supplies
-    - etc
-  - hardwired permanently (not hot swappable)
+Front and rear (interchangeable) modules: Enables functional tasks with multipurpose or specialized tools (e.g., mechanical tools, inspection tools, liquid dispensers, defense mechanisms).
+These modules are hot-swappable.
+One top module: Enhances swarm capabilities (e.g., advanced computing units, large robotic arms, extra power supplies).
+This module is hardwired and not hot-swappable.

 ## What's included